Do all Lake Summerside residents currently pay a Residents Association Fee?

 Come to the administration office during office hours and have your picture taken and card issued.
 Office hours are Monday to Friday 9 – 5 PM (closed on statutory holidays).

 You must be a member in good standing with the Summerside Residents Association.
-If you are the registered owner of the property, you will need to have:
+If you are the registered owner of the property, you will need to have these items:

 1. A copy of your Certificate of Title.

-2. A piece of government issued photo ID with name and Lake Summerside address.
+- A piece of government issued photo ID with name and Lake Summerside address or photo ID with government issued mail with name and new address.

 What is a Certificate of Title?